maxwills/auto-type/README.md

 ## General usage information

 AutoType is a system that can be used to automatically generate a class from setter expressions.
-The new class is not installed in the system.
+The new class is not installed in the system, and is not registered in the logs.

 ```Smalltalk
 t := AutoType new.